hcsalmon1/TypeGo/Supported Feature List.md

 Embedded structs ✅
 Method declarations inside structs ✅
 Method receivers (pointer/value) ❌
-  For simplicity all methods will use a pointer by default.
+  For consistency:
+  structs - by reference by default enum methods - by value by default
 Struct methods with receiver access to fields ✅
 Embedded struct field access in methods ✅
 Struct embedding with method promotion ❌